-Working with large amounts of data can cause nightmares since you are constantly scrolling up and down to see what row you are referring to.
+Working with large amounts of data can cause nightmares since you are continuously scrolling up and down to see what row you are referring to.
 Things can get even more complicated if you need to reference a date at the top of the document with a reference on a column.
-Luckily in Excel, we can lock in place these columns and rows to make data viewing much easier.
-This blog post will go over how to freeze panes in excel, how to freeze rows, and how to freeze columns easily, and finally how to unfreeze everything.
+Luckily in Excel, we can lock in place these columns and rows to make data viewing much more natural.
+This blog post will go over how to freeze panes in excel, how to freeze rows, and how to freeze columns quickly, and finally how to unfreeze everything.
 One of the best parts of excel is that these changes will pick up when you open the saved document on any device.
 Let’s begin.

 How to Freeze Rows in Excel

 Let’s say you have a bunch of dates at the top of your document like I have.
 Whenever I scroll down, I don’t want to lose what day I am looking up.
 To keep these dates in place, you need to select the row that you want to stay in place.
 For this example, I want to lock in place row 1.
 That means I can click on cell A1, B1, C1, D1, and so on.
 As long as I am somewhere in row 1, I am good to go.

 Just click on any cell with the row you want to freeze and head over to the freeze panes and click on the “freeze top row pane” choice.
 Now you can scroll up and down, and you won’t lose the dates on your document.

 Just like the steps for the row, you want to click on the column you want to keep in place.
 Let’s say that I want to lock in place column A in place.
 That means I have to click somewhere in A1, A2, A3, A4, and so on.
 Once I click on one of those cells, I am going to head back to the freeze panes section and click on the column first button.
 Now you can move left and right, and the column that you kept in place will not run out of place.